the-shamayel/dew/README.md

 This is a simple personal project I authored in my spare time, with humbling simplicity looks, yet bustier codeblocks in heart.
 Consider doing PR, I'd be grateful.

-Random fact: `For every non-porn webpage, there are five porn pages.`

 Made with :heart: from 🇧🇩
 by a non-CS, average oriental Z.